-Traveling with your bicycle can seem daunting but sometimes it’s the only option.
-Once you’ve got a handle on things you’ll see that it’s not as scary as it seems and before you know it you’ll be packing your bike up and heading international like a pro.
+Travelling with your bicycle can seem daunting, but sometimes it’s the only option.
+Once you’ve got a handle on things you’ll see that it’s not as scary as it seems, and before you know it, you’ll be packing your bike up and heading international like a pro.

 We’ve put together a step-by-step guide to help you through traveling with your bike.

 Checking your bike in before a flight is going to save you a lot of hassle and stress at the airport.
 Different airlines have different rules when it comes to flying with bicycles.
 Contact the airline and find out the specifics so you know exactly what to expect and how to pack your bike.
 Whilst many airlines charge a fee for transporting a bicycle, some don’t.
 Since the bike fee can affect the price of your flight significantly, it’s worth considering this when looking for flights.

 When it comes to getting your bike ready for travel you’ve got several options.
 You can pack it in a box or a bag.

 A bike box takes the form of a cardboard bike box or a hard shell box.
 A cardboard box is great if you’re looking to save on weight as they’re light.
 However, they are also not that durable and you may have to organize a new one for the return trip home.